-Stuart and Sarah then considered that if the new facility also had loafing areas under the roof, either side of the feedpad, it could be used to accommodate milkers comfortably under cover during periods of hot weather in Summer and when paddocks and tracks were very wet in Winter.
-Part of the facility might even be used to accommodate transition cows (Spring-calvers and possibly also Autumn-calvers) during their pre and post-calving transition period.
+Stuart and Sarah then considered that if the new facility also had loafing areas under the roof, either side of the feedpad, it could be used to accommodate milkers comfortably under cover during periods of hot weather in summer and when paddocks and tracks were very wet in winter.
+Part of the facility might even be used to accommodate transition cows (spring calvers and possibly also autumn-calvers) during their pre and postcalving transition period.

-Aware that the new facility would have a working life of 30+ years, and keen to future-proof it from the outset as much as possible, Stuart considered how large the loafing areas would need to be to permanently house 420 cows, supported by total mixed ration feeding with zero grazing, should he and Sarah, or the next generation to manage Hermitage Dairy, decide to cease grazing and change to a contained housing system at some point in the years ahead.
+Aware that the new facility would have a working life of 30+ years, and keen to future-proof it from the outset as much as possible, Stuart considered how large the loafing areas would need to be to permanently house 500 cows, supported by total mixed ration feeding with zero grazing, should he and Sarah, or the next generation to manage Hermitage Dairy, decide to cease grazing and change to a contained housing system at some point in the years ahead.
+Stuart and Sarah realised that the investment was likely to be significant and therefore wanted to ensure their facility allowed the most flexibility in the future to allow adaptation to their changing climate.